You don’t have to be rich to collect Blue Note

 Undoubtedly the music most identified with Blue Note is the classic 50’s and 60’s hard bop of Art Blakey, Horace Silver, and others.

 But that sure isn’t the end of the story, many great artists from that era like Jackie McLean, Andrew Hill, and Bobby Hutcherson created some of the best avant-garde music of the era.
+Music that is out there, but has just enough of the hard bop/classic jazz flavor to draw in those adverse to atonal free jazz of say Coltrane’s later period, or Albert Ayler.

 Eric Dolphy created his masterpiece Out to Lunch for the label, his only record for Blue Note.
 When Liberty purchased the label in the late 60’s, the focus of the label changed to a more contemporary jazz approach.